bdthemes/ultimate-post-kit/readme.txt

 = List 🔢 =

 0. **[Classic List](https://postkit.pro/demo/classic-list/)** - Any blog page looks awesome with the new Classic List widget by Ultimate Post Kit.
 The wide image section with separated detail portion makes it look classy and stylish.
+0. **[Candy List](https://postkit.pro/demo/candy-list/)** - Using the Candy List widget to show your post list, you can surprise your visitors with a sudden content reveal.
+Because by default, the widget only shows the post title, category, and meta.
+Only when hovered, visitors will see the post images popping up with stylish animations.
 0. **[Welsh List](https://postkit.pro/demo/welsh-list/)** - The Welsh List widget is a blogging tool that displays your blog posts with a broad detailing, including the post publishing date in a timestamp.
 The list looks a lot like a calendar and best for featuring upcoming posts on your website.
 See the demo

 = Carousel 🌅 =